 It is being evaluated in a phase 1/2 investigator initiated clinical trial for the treatment of solid tumours.
 Veyonda has shown a good safety profile in previously treated patients.
 Its immuno-oncology (I-O) properties are being further explored by cancer specialist Professor Paul de Souza.
 More information can be found on the Clinical Trials page.

-In cancer Veyonda® appears to have two actions, both directly killing cancer cells and working with the body’s immune system to destroy tumours, that is, as an immuno-oncology drug.
+In cancer, Veyonda appears to have two actions, both directly killing cancer cells and working with the body’s immune system to destroy tumours, known as an immuno-modulatory effect.

-Veyonda® works in tandem with chemotherapy and radiotherapy with the aim of increasing the number of cancer cells killed by those treatments.
-It then goes one step further and acts as an immuno-oncology drug by switching on the body’s first-line immune defence mechanism.
-This is the main mechanism responsible for fighting cancer.
+Veyonda has the potential to work in tandem with other therapies with the aim of increasing the number of cancer cells killed by those treatments.
+In addition, the drug acts as an I-O drug by switching on the body’s first-line immune defence mechanism.
+This is the main mechanism responsible for recognising and killing cancer cells.

-Veyonda® works by targeting cancer-specific protein known as ENOX2.
-This results in a reduction of S1P and increase in ceramide, allowing T cell (immune cell) invasion of tumours and induction of apoptosis (programmed cell death).
+Similarly, preclinical studies with Veyonda demonstrated the targeting of a cancer-specific protein known as ENOX2.
+This resulted in a reduction of S1P and an increase in ceramide, allowing T cell (immune cell) invasion of tumours and induction of apoptosis (programmed cell death).

-Veyonda® specifically inhibits ENOX2, disrupting a wide range of downstream signalling pathways essential for cancer cell survival and function:
+Veyonda specifically inhibited ENOX2, disrupting a wide range of downstream signalling pathways essential for cancer cell survival and function: